Dòbhran (ˈt̪ɔːvɾan)

 Like most of the Dhewen cultures, the Dòbhran worship the gods and spirits known as the Ellyll.
 They are particularly tied to those of the Ellyll who embody the seas, and many of the stories of the Dòbhran are little known on land, such as the tales of Morvadan's Pod.

 The Dòbhran celebrate many of the same holidays as the human Dhewen cultures, particularly the Albannach.
 They have four major festivals known as the Oidhcheannan Teine-Teine, or the Bonfire Nights.
 They roughly correspond with the turning of the seasons (which they place at the midpoints between equinoxes and solstices, like the other Dhewen peoples), and are marked with great fires built on the shore of every rook.
 The most important of the Bonfire nights is Samhain at the beginning of winter.
 This marks the time when many of Dòbhran clans have returned to their rooks for the winter, and they gather together in huge numbers to socialize with each other.
-It is said that many couples will meet at Samhain and wed at Meadgeamhradh when The Candles pass overhead, and that a wedding under the Candles is especially blessed.
+Many marriages will be announced at Samhain, and then the wed at Meadgeamhradh when The Candles pass overhead.
+A wedding under The Candles is believed to be blessed.

 The Samhain festival is also when the Dòbhran pay special honor to Lirnach the Sea Mother, who they credit with transforming them into Selkies.
 Handmade gifts and sacrifices to Lirnach are carried to the seabed during the festivities and tucked into holes and crevices, where the Dòbhran say that Lirnach will retrieve them.